Office of the President

 Dr. Katz is board certified in internal medicine, allergy and immunology, and rheumatology and has published over 260 articles, chapters and abstracts.
 Included among his sources of research funding are the NIH, the Department of Veterans Affairs, the Arthritis Foundation, the American Foundation for AIDS Research, the American Cancer Society and private industry.
 As a leader in his field, he has held numerous leadership roles with the American College of Rheumatology, including chairman of the government affairs committee and membership on the board of directors.
 Additionally, he has served on several editorial boards and as a reviewer for the NIH, the Food and Drug Administration, the Arthritis Foundation, and the Accreditation Council for Graduate Medical Education.

 Dr. Katz received his medical degree from the Georgetown University School of Medicine and completed his training in Internal Medicine at the Shands Teaching Hospital at the University of Florida College of Medicine.
 He replaced alumna Dr. Kathleen R. Mayes who had been serving as interim president since July 2015.

-He and his wife of 43 years, Anne-Marie, have two grown, married children and five grandchildren.
+He and his wife of 43 years, Anne-Marie, have two grown, married children and six grandchildren.